 The dynamic mic (also called a moving-coil microphone) is considered the most rugged professional microphone.

-This type of mic is a good choice for electronic newsgathering (ENG) work, where a wide variety of difficult conditions are regularly encountered (such as this ENG report on a fire).
+This type of mic is a good choice for electronic newsgathering (ENG) work, where a wide variety of difficult conditions are regularly encountered.

 In a dynamic microphone sound waves hit a diaphragm attached to a coil of fine wire.
 The coil is suspended in the magnetic field of a permanent magnet.